mal2/PriceWatch/README.md

 # PriceWatch
-Watch prices on amazon items and notify when under certain threshold
+WIP (Watch prices on amazon items and notify when under certain threshold)